PGA Betting Guide for the American Express

 Below, we will cover the best bets for the American Express based on current form, course fit, and -- of course -- the value of their odds over at FanDuel Sportsbook.

-For more info on the PGA West Stadium Course and the Nicklaus Tournament Course, along with this week's key stats and comparable courses, check out the course primer.
+For more info on La Quinta Country Club, PGA West Stadium Course, and the Nicklaus Tournament Course, along with this week's key stats, daily fantasy picks, and win simulations, check out Brandon Gdula's article.

 At the Top